spotinst/help/src/docs/faqs/README.md

    * **Elastigroup** > **Groups** > click on the Elastigroup > **Actions** > **Edit Configuration** > **Compute** > **Advanced Settings**.
    * **Ocean** > **Cloud Clusters** > click on the cluster > **Actions** > **Edit Cluster** > **Compute**.

-The instance will be launched when the tags in Spot groups comply with the tag policy defined in AWS.
+The instance will be launched when the tags in Spot clusters/groups comply with the tag policy defined in AWS.

    </div>